 As I ramp up my efforts for applying to top MBA programs in 2014, I look back at my application season in 2013.
 I applied to one school (Tuck at Dartmouth) and was put on the waiting list for more than seven months (which I am still on).
 What did I do wrong?
-What mistakes created this temporary roadblock in my journey for a top MBA?
+What mistakes I made applying to business school created this temporary roadblock in my journey for a top MBA?
 What could I have done differently?

 I have spent a lot of time, contemplating my 2013 application season.
 I have read countless articles and spoken with consultants, elite b-school alumni, and various adcom.

-These seven mistakes are the result of a lot of self-introspection and external research.
+These seven mistakes I made applying to business school are the result of a lot of self-introspection and external research.

 In conclusion, I want to encourage everyone to take advantage of my mistakes.
 By understanding how I came up short, hopefully you can create a flight plan that will lead you to success.